-Here are just a few of our highlights from 2016.
+Here are just a few of our highlights from our 2016-2017 Annual Report.

 On May 20th and 21st, we held our annual conference, "B4Stage4: Starting the Conversation".
 It brought together individuals and family members living with mental illness, health care providers, and other mental health partners in public safety, education and faith communities.
 It discussed early detection and prevention of mental illness.
 Over 250 people attended, including 12 sponsors, many exhibitors and so much more!
 Paul Gionfriddo, our main Keynote Speaker CEO and President of Mental Health America, gave especially moving speeches.
 The speech topics centered on ideas relating to the integration of other services with behavioral health systems, prevention, early identification, and intervention in regards to mental illnesses.
 We also had individuals and family members impacted by mental illness share their stories of recovery.
 Click here for photos and power points from the event!